 These are keys words in our Mission at PlayaSkool.

-Recently, Michael Henderson, Martin Wolfgang Michlmayr, Steven Issley and I had the chance to participate in several conversations about PlayaSkool while we visited Ahau Tulum, Mexico over the 2016 New Years Eve celebrations.
-We were all fortunate to be a part of the special magic that Skooler David Graziano is creating in Tulum.
+Back in 2016, Michael Henderson, Martin Wolfgang Michlmayr, Steven Issley and I had the chance to participate in several conversations about PlayaSkool while we visited Ahau Tulum, Mexico over the New Years Eve celebrations then.
+We were all fortunate to be a part of the special magic that Skoolerd David Graziano and Miguel Couchenal have been creating in Tulum.
 We were joined by many Skoolers who over the years have been a part of this growing family and it was really special to be surrounded by people who's lives have been touched by what we do.
 More importantly, to hear the stories of how their experiences at Burning Man and PlayaSkool have helped them realize their dreams and goals in the real world --- which is very much WHY we do WHAT we do!

 Few people realize that PlayaSkool began when a large group of us were "priced out" of our seed camps.
 In order to decrease the number of people in these camps we had participated in, the organizers raised their dues dramatically in hopes to "cull out" those who didn't have the money to belong.
 A group of seven incredible leaders -- Michael Henderson, Nicole Schmidt, Scott Pack, Jay Rockliffe, Emre Özaltin, Annette Özaltin and myself banded together to create PlayaSkool and a platform to bring together our friends from around the world to share their experiences and bring those back to their communities --- to "bridge the gap" between the playa and the real world.

 In the beginning, we didn't have our name.
 We called ourselves the Proletariats.
 The proletariat is a term for the class of wage-earners (especially industrial workers), in a capitalist society, whose only possession of significant material value is their labor-power (their ability to work); a member of such a class is a proletarian.